USA Motorcycles Brands

 Buell Logo

 The American motorcycle brand Buell Motorcycle was a fairly young company.
-Founded in 1983 in East Troy, Wisconsin, the U.S., by former Harley-Davidson engineer Erik Buel, she became the bearer of his name.
-The brand held its first AMA Formula 1 championship on motorcycles of its assembly – the RW750.
-Then the production of sports street motorcycles was launched based on the Harley Davidson power plant.
-The latter, in 1993, redeemed 49% of the brand’s shares.
-But already in 1998, Harley became full owner.
-In 2009, the Buell line ceased to exist.
+Founded in 1983 in East Troy, Wisconsin, USA, by former Harley-Davidson engineer Eric Buell, it became the bearer of his name.
+The brand held its first AMA Formula 1 championship on motorcycles of its own assembly – RW750.
+Then, the production of sport street motorcycles based on Harley-Davidson’s powertrain was established.
+The latter, in 1993, bought 49% of the shares of the brand.
+But by 1998, Harley had become a full owner.
+In 2009, the Buell lineup ceased to exist.

-The logo adopted in 2009 was the traditional image of the silhouette of the head and wings of a pegasus.
-Together with the name of the brand, written in lower case letters tilted to the right under the image of a horse, this graphic composition was located on a black shield.
-Its rim, text, and horse were finished in a silvery gray color.
-The main task of the emblem was to effectively convey an important feature of the brand – movement, speed, which is typical for all sports models of Buell Motorcycle Company.
-This is what the pegasus with its wings spread, and the right slope of the name symbolizes.
-Moreover, the pegasus is a reinforcing symbol of this perception, creating an understanding of double speed and acceleration.
+The logo, adopted in 2009, was the traditional image of the silhouette of the head and wings of a pegasus.
+Together with the brand name, written in lowercase letters with a slant to the right under the image of a horse, this graphic composition was located on a black shield.
+Its rim, text, and horse were made in silver-gray color.
+The main task of the emblem was to effectively convey an important feature of the brand – movement, and speed, which is characteristic of all Buell Motorcycle Company sports models.
+This is symbolized by the pegasus with spread wings and the right slant of the name.
+Moreover, the pegasus is a reinforcing symbol of this perception, creating the idea of double speed and acceleration.

 Victory